adobe-type-tools/psautohint/README.md

 This repository currently consists of a core autohinter written in C, a Python C extension providing an interface to it, and helper Python code.

-To build and install the C extension:
+To build the C extension:

+    make build

+To install the C extension and the helper scripts globally:

-    python setup.py install --user
+    make install

+Alternatively to install them for the current user:

+    make PIP_OPTIONS=--user install

-The Python helpers are not currently installed, the authinter can be used by
+The authinter can be used by running:
-running:

-    python python/autohint.py
+    autohint

 The old `autohintexe` binary can also be built by running: